Enanthemaparaguayan248/triforce.nvim/README.md

 ### Future Features

+- [ ] **Sounds for Achievements and Level up**: Add sfx feedback for leveling up or completing achievements for dopamine!
 - [ ] **Cloud Sync**: Sync stats across multiple devices (Firebase, GitHub Gist, or custom server)
 - [ ] **Leaderboards**: Compete with friends or the community
 - [ ] **Custom Achievements**: Define your own achievement criteria